Which is to be followed, a ruling issued by a Sage during learning or his practical ruling in court?

 A beit kor is a tract of land on which a kor of barley seed can be sown.
 It is fixed at 75,000 square amot, or between 4 to 7½ acres.

-If the seller said, “I am selling you about a beit kor,” then even clefts larger than 10 hand-breadths count as part of the area, because “about” means in whatever condition it is.
+If the seller said, "I am selling you about a beit kor," then even clefts larger than 10 hand-breadths count as part of the area because "about" means in whatever condition it is.

-Art: Georges Seurat - Alfalfa Fields, Saint-Denis
+Art: Alfalfa Fields, Saint-Denis by Georges Seurat

 Tuesday, December 1, 2009